skabba/cdk201/README.md

 > **_NOTE:_** we import aws_lambda specifically as _lambda, because lambda is a Python keyword.

-### Step 5.2
+## Step 6
-Now we are going to add the code to define a DynamoDB table resource.
+Now we are going to add the code to define our needed resources.

+### Step 6.1
 Below `# The code that defines your stack goes here` add:
 ```
         crud_ddb_table = dynamodb.Table(
             self,